 Polarization flipping is a result of vacuum birefringence.
-Here the polarization of the strong background breaks the isotropy of space giving rise to the different refractive indices given in dependence of the the direction of the polarization of the em-background by \cite{dittrich2003probing,Greger1}
+Here the polarization of the strong background breaks the isotropy of space.
+This gives rise to the different refractive indices for parallel and perpendicular polarizations of the probe in relation to the background \cite{dittrich2003probing,Greger1}

-These in turn generate a difference in optical path length, which is the cause of the flipping.

-Note that the refractive indices \eqref{RefIndizes} have been derived making use of 4 photon interaction only, i.e., all but the first term in \eqref{approxLHE} have been neglected.
+The refractive indices in \eqref{RefIndizes} generate a difference in the optical path length for parallel and perpendicular polarizations, which is the cause of the flipping.
+The refractive indices \eqref{RefIndizes} have been derived making use of 4-photon interaction only, i.e., all but the first term in \eqref{approxLHE} have been neglected.

-The typical proposal for a setup for measuring flipping consists of two coaxially \citep{Gies1} or nearly coaxially \cite{luiten2004detection,Heinzl2006observeOffAxis} propagating pulses, one of the two is a strong infrared (IR) pump pulse and the other a weak counter-propagating hard x-ray probe.
-A depiction of this setup is shown in Fig. \ref{Fig:BireSetup}.
+The typical proposal for a setup for measuring flipping consists of two coaxially \citep{Gies1} or nearly coaxially \cite{luiten2004detection,Heinzl2006observeOffAxis} propagating pulses, one of the two is a strong infrared (IR) background pulse and the other a weak counter-propagating hard x-ray probe.
+A depiction of this setup is shown in figure \ref{Fig:BireSetup}.

-There are numerous computations of polarization flipping in the literature.
+There are numerous analytical results of polarization flipping in the literature.
 In the present paper the work published in \cite{Gies1,Greger1} is used for benchmarking the efficiency and accuracy of the algorithm.
-To be more precise the flipping probabilities for the realistic settings in \citep{Gies1} and the parametric dependencies derived in \citep{Greger1} are reproduced.
+In particular, the flipping probabilities for the settings in \citep{Gies1} and the parametric dependencies derived in \citep{Greger1} are reproduced.